-We do not know whether an active, liquid, and the orderly trading market will develop for our Common Shares or what the market price of our Common Shares will be and as a result, it may be difficult for you to sell your Common Shares.
+We do not know whether an active, liquid and orderly trading market will develop for our Common Shares or Warrants or what the market price of our Common Shares or Warrants will be and as a result it may be difficult for you to sell your Common Shares.

-You may not be able to sell your shares quickly or at the market price if trading in our Common Shares is not active.
-The initial public offering price for our Common Shares will be determined through negotiations with the underwriters, and the negotiated price may not be indicative of the market price of the Common Shares after the offering.
-As a result of these and other factors, you may be unable to resell your Common Shares at or above the initial public offering price.
-Further, an inactive market may also impair our ability to raise capital by selling our Common Shares and may impair our ability to enter into strategic partnerships or acquire companies or products by using our Common Shares as consideration.
+You may not be able to sell your shares or Warrants quickly or at the market price if trading in our Common Shares or Warrants is not active.
+The initial public offering price for our Common Shares and Warrants was determined through negotiations with the underwriters, and the negotiated price may not have been indicative of the market price of the Common Shares and Warrants after the offering.
+As a result of these and other factors, an investor may be unable to resell its Common Shares or Warrants at or above the initial public offering price.
+Further, an inactive market may also impair our ability to raise capital by selling our securities and may impair our ability to enter into strategic partnerships or acquire companies or products by using our Common Shares as consideration.